pfhenriques/Medical-Appointment-Booking/README.md

 # Medical Appointment App

 # Overview
-Our Medical Appointment App streamlines the process of scheduling medical appointments, making it easy for patients to book, manage, and track their healthcare visits.
+This Medical Appointment App streamlines the process of scheduling medical appointments, making it easy for patients to book, manage, and track their healthcare visits.
 The app offers a user-friendly interface, allowing seamless interaction between patients and healthcare providers.

 # Features
 - Easy Booking: Quickly book appointments with your preferred doctors.